 Here are a few ideas for your accommodations search:

-- Guest House Mlino: Located on the shores of Lake Bled, this small family-run property offers clean & comfortable rooms with other on-site amenities including a restaurant and a terrace bar.
+- Guest House Mlino: Located on the lakeshore, this small family-run property offers clean & comfortable rooms with other on-site amenities including a restaurant and a terrace bar.

 - Čarman Guest House: A boutique-style guesthouse located on the edge of the lake offering bright & tidy rooms with lake views that are sure to uplift your spirits.

 - Adora Luxury Hotel: A traditional lakeside villa perched upon the shore of Lake Bled under the shadow of the Julien Alps.
-Upgrade to one of the lakeview rooms for incredible vistas over the lake and Bled Castle.
+Upgrade to one of the lakeview rooms for incredible vistas over the lake and castle.